nuno-santos/cancioneiro/README.md

 That's it!
 Check localhost:3000.
 (If running on a cloud vm, check \<vm ip\>:3000, don't forget to open port 3000).

-(If there is any problem installing any program, try running "sudo apt-get update" first)
+(If there were any problem installing a program, try running "sudo apt-get update" first).

 ##ABOUT THE CODE